Josua-SR/kb-pages/firmware-lx2k.md

 ## Build Firmware from Source

-We provide a general tool for building U-Boot, UEFI and operating system block images [here on GitHub](https://github.com/SolidRun/lx2160a_build/tree/LSDK-19.09-sr-uefi).
-For detailed usage please consult its README. **Currently recommend are branch LSDK-19.09-sr for U-Boot, and branch LSDK-19.09-sr-uefi for UEFI!**
+We provide a general tool for building U-Boot and operating system block images [here on GitHub](https://github.com/SolidRun/lx2160a_build).
+For detailed usage please consult its README. **Currently recommend is the master branch!**

+UEFI is a Work in Progress and will be documented eventually :(

 ## Binaries